How to Calculate Net Worth

 Knowing your net worth can be a great motivator to tackle debt.
 Whether it’s finishing off a mortgage, eliminating credit card debt, or starting again after bankruptcy, reaching a positive net worth is a great feeling and accomplishment.

 Calculate your net worth by subtracting your liabilities from your assets.
 Liabilities include major expenses and debt such as:

 Once you have all your assets and liabilities filled out on the paper or in the Excel sheet, subtract them to get your net worth.

-A negative net worth isn’t necessarily a bad thing if you have “good” debts, like a mortgage, business loans, or student loans.
-Continue saving and working toward a positive net worth.
+A negative value isn’t necessarily a bad thing if you have “good” debts, like a mortgage, business loans, or student loans.
+Continue saving and working toward a positive value.
 If your debts are from credit cards, multiple car loans and taxes owed, you may need additional help managing your budget and finances.

 To speak to a credit counselor today about budgeting and managing your finances, call 800-769-3571.